msg-systems/datatransfer/README.md

 ### Quick Start
 - Decide which version to use (.Net 4.8 or 7.0) -> install respective runtime if not installed already
 - Download binaries
-- Write your first job (see documentations, examples, xsd-file)
+- Write your first job (see documentations, examples, xsd-file) - be sure to have a csv file on sourceTable-location with a header line and some data filled for every column
 ```
    <?xml version="1.0"?>
    <TransferJob xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation ="job.xsd">